Learning to Ignore Adversarial Attacks: Introduction

 Fine-tuning BERT \citep{devlin_bert:_2018} and RoBERTa \citep{liu_roberta_2019} on multiple datasets, we demonstrate that the additive attack proposed by \citet{jia_adversarial_2017} does reduce model accuracy, and that data augmentation with adversarial examples provides limited benefit in defending these models from this attack in most cases.

 Our main results are that rationale-style models learn to ignore these attacks more effectively than only with data augmentation, leading to an improvement of $\sim$10\% in accuracy on attacked examples compared to baseline models and an advantage of $2.4$\% over data augmentation alone, mostly recovering clean test performance.
 While human explanations may potentially improve the interpretability of these models, they are of limited use in improving this defense even further.
-In summary, we offer three main contributions: